Optimizing Images for Web and Print

 Anything light-based (computer and TV monitors, smart phones, and the LCD screen on your DSLR) uses 3-color additive mode, which combines the colors red, blue, and green to produce all of the colors that we see on our monitors.
 It's pretty amazing to think that just these three colors, in various combinations, can create that many colors, right?

-Your DSLR's default color mode is sRGB (Standard RGB, known affectionately as "silly RGB" because it isn't the best quality), and even when you switch profiles in-camera while you are shooting to, for example, Vivid or Neutral, you will still be in a form of the RGB color mode.
+Your DSLR's default color mode is sRGB (Standard RGB, is affectionately known as "silly RGB" because it isn't the best quality), and even when you switch profiles in-camera while you are shooting to, for example, Vivid or Neutral, you will still be in a form of the RGB color mode.

 If you feel the need to double-check your file in Photoshop to see what color mode you have, follow this path: